openeuropa/oe_theme/README.md

 This will build a fully functional Drupal site in the `./build` directory that can be used to develop and showcase the theme.

-Before setting and install the site make sure to customize default configuration values my copying `./runner.yml.dist` to `./runner.yml` and override relevant properties.
+Before setting up and installing the site make sure to customize default configuration values by copying [runner.yml.dist](runner.yml.dist) to `./runner.yml` and override relevant properties.

 To setup the project run: